Gen Z women are breaking into the venture capital boy’s club

 A few have been named investing partners, which come with check-writing privileges.
 Some, like Doherty, are raising their own funds.
 More often, they found a foothold as analysts, associates, principals, or interns.

-In October, Meagan Loyst, a 23-year-old analyst for New York City-based Lerer Hippeau Ventures, launched a Slack community called Gen Z VC to share ideas and support with other young investors.
+In October, Meagan Loyst, a 24-year-old analyst for New York City-based Lerer Hippeau Ventures, launched a Slack community called Gen Z VC to share ideas and support with other young investors.
 It now has more than 7,000 members.
 Gaby Goldberg, 21, was hired in October as an analyst for Bessemer Venture Partners while finishing up her senior year at Stanford as a symbolics systems major.

 Some of the women are young Millennials.
 Katherine Wu, 28, a law school graduate working in business development at a cryptocurrency start-up, was hired in August 2019 as Notation Capital’s first principal investor after building an online following for annotated Securities and Exchange Commission complaints, which she posted on her website and shared on Twitter.
 (Sample notes in the margin: “lol this is sorta savage” and “my man, why would you put this in writing?!”)